 The history department offers a number of grants to allow graduate students to attend conferences and travel to other institutions for research.
 In addition, the Center for Humanities Research and the Melbern G. Glasscock Center for Humanities Research also offer fellowships and research and travel grants to select graduate students.
 These awards are highly competitive.
 Students should consult with the chair of their advisory committee before applying for them.

-The OGAPS and the College of Liberal Arts offer a limited number of highly competitive fellowships to promising graduate students.
+The OGAPS and the College of Arts and Sciences offer a limited number of highly competitive fellowships to promising graduate students.
 The history department nominates candidates for the fellowships.
 In addition to these opportunities, the department encourages PhD students to seek travel and research funding for the dissertation early in the program.
 The Associate Director of Graduate Studies assists graduate students in identifying opportunities for grants and fellowships awarded by institutions outside of TAMU.
 These awards may provide travel grants, conference attendance, or full-time fellowships that allow the student to concentrate on a specific research topic.
 PhD candidates may apply through the department for National Endowment for the Humanities Dissertation Grants in the fall.
-The College of Liberal Arts selects ten nominees from the humanities and forwards their applications to NEH.
+The College of Arts and Sciences selects ten nominees from the humanities and forwards their applications to NEH.

 Checklists for completing the MA and PhD degrees have been provided as Appendices.
 Please print a copy and use it as you progress through the program.